Q: Tell us a little about yourself and your family, Eric.

 Q: Describe your most excellent journey or adventure…

 A: One of the most exciting journeys I had was working on a payload for the Space Shuttle.
 Back in 1995, I was able to partner with another professor at the college I was working at, to design and build an experiment that flew on STS-91-Space Shuttle Discovery in June 1998.
 Then, to do it again at Nova Southeastern University (where I work today) for the Space Shuttle Endeavour final mission was awesome.
-We also received one of the flown Space Shuttle computers.

 Q: What is your trademark/most often used phrase?